Conley scored 32 points sending Grizzles past 76ers in OT

-"I'm not going to lie," Conley said, "These whole last couple of weeks have been like just barely missing, barely not making shots, and missing shots I would normally make and feeling good while doing it."

-Marc Gasol scored 18 points and 12 rebounds, while Garrett Temple finished with 17 points, including a 3-pointer - after an offensive rebound by Gasol - with 39 seconds left in regulation to send the game into overtime tied at 102.
-That was the fourth tie to go with six lead changes in the fourth.
+The game came hours after reports that the Sixers will trade starters Robert Covington and Dario Saric, along with reserve Jerryd Bayless, to the Minnesota Timberwolves in exchange for All-Star Jimmy Butler.
+That left the Sixers short-handed, because the players involved in the trade did not dress for Philadelphia.

+The Sixers valiantly fought through and appeared to be on the way to only their second win in seven road games this season.
+But Garrett Temple's 3-pointer with 39.5 seconds left in regulation sent the game into the extra period tied at 102.

-In overtime, Memphis built a couple of early four-point advantages before Conley took it to the final six-point margin on two free throws with 7.6 second remaining.
+In overtime, Memphis built a couple of early four-point advantages before Conley took the margin to the final six-point margin on two free throws with 7.6 second remaining.

-"He's been working his tail off," Memphis coach J.B.
-Bickerstaff said.
-"He understands how vital he is to us, the load that he has to bear.
-He's been getting in extra work."

-J.J.
-Redick led the Sixers with 20 points, while Ben Simmons finished with 18 points and 14 rebounds.
-Joel Embiid had 14 points and 16 rebounds for Philadelphia, but was 4 of 15 from the field.

 The game marked the second time in two nights Philadelphia went to overtime.
-The Sixers defeated the Charlotte Hornets 133-132 in overtime at home Friday night.
+The Sixers defeated the Charlotte Hornets 133-132 in overtime Friday night.

-Asked about the fatigue factor, Sixers coach Brett Brown said: "I didn't feel it.
-You think it would, you know with overtime (against Charlotte), flight, overtime (Saturday) and so on.
-But I didn't feel it."

-As for whether emotions of the changing teammates contributed, Redick said: "I thought we played hard.
-Us playing back-to-back.
-Overtime games are tough.
-I thought we handled ourselves well in that regard.

 TIP-INS

-Grizzlies: Unveiled their gray "City Edition" uniforms with blue trim and gold numbers. ...
+Grizzlies: Unveiled their gray "City Edition" uniforms with blue trim and gold numbers. .
 F Dillon Brooks left the game limping with an injured left knee in the early stages of the second quarter.
-He did not return. ...
+He did not return. .
 Gasol passed 11,000 career points in the first half. ...
-Bickerstaff drew a technical late in the first half for complaints about officiating regarding Gasol.
+Memphis coach J.B.
+Bickerstaff drew a technical late in the first half for complaints about officiating on regarding Gasol.

 UP NEXT